But first, you have to understand what makes a pin, well, pinnable.

 That’s a pretty compelling statistic and clearly exhibits why it’s important to create an image with every blog post you publish!
 While you can optimize your content on your blog to be more searchable to Google and Bing, what people are most compelled to click is an image that relates to what they are searching for.

 Create Unique, Branded Images to Drive Traffic to your Blog or Website

 When determining what image you should create to go with your post, it is important is to understand your own limitations.
 Don’t overthink it!
 And most important, be patient with yourself.
 Learning a new skill is never a quick and easy process.

 Programs such as Photoshop, Canva and PicMonkey can help you to create beautiful images, but don’t forget to add your brand to the image (only if you created it yourself, do not brand a re-pinned image!).
+You can also use PosterMyWall to create professional, stunning and on-brand Pinterest graphics in a matter of minutes for free by simply customizing their templates.
 At the very least, you should include your website or blog address, or your logo if you have one.

 There also are a few interesting trends for what pinners prefer: tall images over short images, light images over dark images and warm-colored images over cool-colored images.
 Utilize these data trends to guide your graphics.

 Not sure where to begin?
 Start a Pinterest board of images that you have the capability of simulating!
 Just remember to be mindful of Fair Use and copyright protections.

 *Study up on fair use guidelines in our blog post.

 If you create images that you would pin yourself, then chances are someone will want to pin your image too, which in turn exposes your pin and blog or website to that person’s network, and so on and so on.